Utah’s Podium raises $60 million from IVP, GV and others for its review management service

 “It’s just been interesting to see that not only do single location businesses have this problem — where they don’t have good tools to run a modern business — we notice as we go upstream and we talk to businesses that have thousands of locations, they’re basically in the same boat,” Rea said.

 Headquartered in Lehi, Utah, Podium is one of a number of startups in the “Silicon Slopes” region to have received investment from Silicon Valley firms in recent years.
-When asked about how the company is looking at the recent IPO filings of nearby Pluralsight and Domo — two of the best-known startups to raise money in Utah in recent years — Rea said “We’ve been basically able to scale our business by looking at what they’ve done and following their examples, and learning from their mistakes.”
+When asked about how the company is looking at the recent IPO filings of nearby Pluralsight and Domo — two of the most well-known startups to raise money in Utah in recent years — Rea said “We’ve been basically able to scale our business by looking at what they’ve done and following their examples and learning from their mistakes.”